RexWangSida/CraftMaster/README.md

 # Welcome to CraftMaster 👋
 Welcome to the repository of our Mcmaster SFWRENG 3XA3 Software Project, lead by **Prof. _Asghar Bokhari_** and supervised by **TA _Thien Trandinh_**.
-The information of the group members are listed below:
+The information of the group members is listed below:

 | Group Member        | Role(s)                              | Contact Info           |
 | ------------------- |--------------------------------------| ---------------------- |